 - Larger cell size allows for seedlings to stay indoors longer nd develop healthy root systems

-- Comes with base tray for easy watering
+- Comes with a base tray for easy watering

 - Allows for longer growth time before transplanting